somsocodo/cs2-lkm/README.md

 # CS2-LKM

-An open source cheat for Counter Strike 2 on Linux.
+An open source cheat for Counter-Strike 2 on Linux.

 ### Features

 - Aimbot
 - Triggerbot
-- ESP (Nametags/health, skeleton, hitbox)
+- ESP (nametags/health, skeleton, hitbox)
 - Grenade helper

+Please see the [wiki](https://github.com/somsocodo/cs2-lkm/wiki) for more in-depth information on features.

 ## Warning & Disclaimer